BboxDevs/techcave-be/README.md

 1. Run `yarn` to install of the dependencies
 2. Run `yarn dev` to run local server
-3. Migrate prisma models to database.
-Be warned that running both commands will delete all of the existing data on your database
+3. Run `yarn db:reset` to migrate prisma models to database.
+Be warned that this command will delete all of the existing data on your database
-   1. If the database is not set up, run `yarn db:migrate`
-   2. If the database is already set up, run `yarn db:reset`.

 ## Running on docker development